Comparing Aluminum vs. Galvanized Steel Ammonia Evaporators for Freezers

 Background

-Air-cooling evaporators used in ammonia freezer systems have traditionally been made using galvanized (zinc coated) carbon steel.
-There are other metals which are compatible with ammonia including stainless steel, and aluminum.
-Designers and installers of industrial ammonia freezer evaporators for low temperature applications must be concerned with the weight, performance, and reliability of the equipment being specified.
-Additionally, there may be requirements for corrosion resistance, cleanability, and defrosting characteristics which need to be considered.
-Ammonia and aluminum are very compatible and have been used in ammonia heat exchangers for several decades.
-The properties of Aluminum make it an ideal metal to use in ammonia refrigeration applications.
+Air-cooling evaporators used in ammonia freezer systems have traditionally been made using galvanized (zinc-coated) carbon steel.
+Other metals are compatible with ammonia, including stainless steel and Aluminum.
+Designers and installers of industrial ammonia freezer evaporators for low-temperature applications must be concerned with the weight, performance, and reliability of the equipment being specified.
+Additionally, there may be requirements for corrosion resistance, cleaning, and defrosting characteristics that must be considered.
+Ammonia and Aluminum are compatible and have been used in ammonia heat exchangers for several decades.
+The properties of Aluminum make it an ideal metal for ammonia refrigeration applications.
 This article will describe those properties and compare them to galvanized steel, another commonly used combination of metals used for ammonia heat exchangers, to clearly show The Aluminum Advantage.

 Comparison of Properties:

-Table 1 below compares several properties of aluminum to those of carbon steel and zinc.
-Galvanized steel is obtained by dipping carbon steel in a bath of molten zinc, hence these two base metals are shown in the table.
+Table 1 below compares several properties of Aluminum to those of carbon steel and zinc.
+Galvanized steel is obtained by dipping carbon steel in a bath of molten zinc.
+This is why the table shows these two basic metals.

 table